johnpeart/johnpeart.github.io/src/posts/blogpost/2023-07-30-into-the-fediverse.md

 I've got to admit, I don't entirely understand how this all works.
 It does *appear* to work, though.

 *Making* it work was complicated by the fact that this site is built on Jekyll and hosted on GitHub Pages.
-Jekyll is a 'static site generator'; there's no database or other fancy stuff actively running in the background.
+Jekyll is a 'static site generator'; there’s no database or other fancy stuff actively running in the background.
 So adding these federated features has been a case of hacking together bits and pieces.

 I've used [Aaron Gustafson's](https://www.aaron-gustafson.com/notebook/enabling-webmentions-in-jekyll/) [Jekyll Webmention Jekyll plugin](https://github.com/aarongustafson/jekyll-webmention_io) to handle the sending and receiving of these federated signals every time my site is built.
 That plugin, itself, relies on two free web services – [Webmention.io](https://webmention.io) and [Bridgy](https://brid.gy).
 It took a few hours to wrap my head around the basics and to set it all up.
 I also added some custom styles to display the outputs on my webpages (scroll down to see them!).